All Flashcards

 Track performance metrics across groups, analyze disparities, investigate causes, adjust the algorithm, continuously monitor.

-What is the impact of biased criminal risk assessment tools?
+How is bias manifested in criminal risk assessment tools?

 What is the definition of Bias?